Capras/Competencies/competencies.md

 ---
 ##### Personal proof of concept for AJAX, HTTP, & jQuery:
-The Zayo project from Fall 2017 uses object oriented programming, prototypical modeling, JQuery, promise values, and SQL style backend query methods (SOQL in Salesforce).

-The Zayo Route Visualization project from Fall 2017 demonstrates proper use of asynchronous promise values using callbacks.
+The Zayo project from Fall 2017 uses object oriented programming, prototypical modeling, JQuery, promise values, and SQL style backend query methods (SOQL in Salesforce) as well as demonstrates proper use of asynchronous promise values using callbacks.

 [Zayo private repository](https://github.com/krystin987/maprefactor)

+In December about 5 hours were spent teaching ajax, async, and http in the academy including a project assignment using ajax calls.

 ---